AckerlyXu/heima/articles/storage/common/storage-import-export-tool-sample-preparing-hard-drives-import-job-workflow-v1.md

 |K:\Temp\FavoriteMovie.ISO|https://mystorageaccount.blob.core.chinacloudapi.cn/favorite/FavoriteMovies.ISO|
 |\\\bigshare\john\music|https://mystorageaccount.blob.core.chinacloudapi.cn/music|

-With this mapping, the file `H:\Video\Drama\GreatMovie.mov` will be imported to the blob `https://mystorageaccount.blob.core.chinacloudapi.cn/video/Drama/GreatMovie.mov`.
+With this mapping, the file `H:\Video\Drama\GreatMovie.mov` is imported to the blob `https://mystorageaccount.blob.core.chinacloudapi.cn/video/Drama/GreatMovie.mov`.

 Next, to determine how many hard drives are needed, compute the size of the data:

 `5TB + 30GB + 25GB + 10GB = 5TB + 65GB`

-For this example, two 3TB hard drives should be sufficient.
-However, since the source directory `H:\Video` has 5TB of data and your single hard drive's capacity is only 3TB, it's necessary to break `H:\Video` into two smaller directories before running the Azure Import/Export Tool: `H:\Video1` and `H:\Video2`.
+For this example, two 3-TB hard drives should be sufficient.
+However, since the source directory `H:\Video` has 5 TB of data and your single hard drive's capacity is only 3 TB, it's necessary to break `H:\Video` into two smaller directories: `H:\Video1` and `H:\Video2`, before running the Azure Import/Export Tool.
 This step yields the following source directories:

 |Location|Size|Destination virtual directory or blob|
 |--------------|----------|-------------------------------------------|